cincoutprabu/xamlquery/README.md

 # Using Selector Queries

-XamlQuery/WPF selectors are feature rich and similar to CSS (cascading style sheet) selectors and jQuery selectors.
+XamlQuery selectors are feature-rich and similar to CSS (cascading style sheet) selectors and jQuery selectors.
 A selector is a string that contains a set of matching rules or conditions that determine which controls to extract from the rendered WPF output.
-The following table summarizes the syntax of selectors.

 For more information about Selectors syntax and examples, see http://www.codeding.com/XamlQuery/?topic=15

-Once the syntax and usage are understood, the selectors are very easy and intuitive way to find controls.
-The search is performed in child / descendant controls of a given reference control.
+Once the CSS-like syntax is understood, the selectors are very easy and intuitive to find controls.
+The lookup is performed in child/descendant controls of a given reference control.
 The reference control limits the search scope.
-It is very important to search in a lesser scope because of Silverlight’s behavior of creating additional controls in the rendered output.
+It would be optimal to search in a lesser scope for faster results.

 The following method is used to find controls using selectors.

-* Search() - method accepts a reference control and a selector query-string and returns the matching controls.
+`Search()` method accepts a reference control and a selector query-string and returns the matching controls.
 The reference control is the one where the search starts.

 # Selector Examples